Best Oil For Cars With Over 200000 Miles in 2023: High Mileage Cars

 Conventional vs Synthetic Motor Oil With Cars Over 200000 Miles

-For most brands, the price difference between synthetic and conventional oil is only around $6 for a 5-quart jug.
-So, I think instead of saving some bucks, I think it is better to use synthetic oils.
+For most brands, the price difference between synthetic and conventional oil is around $6 per 5-quart container.
+Rather than pinching pennies, using synthetic oils seems the wiser choice.

 Best Oil For Cars With Over 200000 Miles